Controlled Sequential Information Fusion with Social Sensors: Structure of Optimal Incentive Policies

 \subsubsection{\underline{Discussion}}

-\ Typically in stochastic control problems, it is difficult to characterize the optimal control sequence; one can only characterize the optimal control policy.
+\ The proof is given in the Appendix and involves establishing the following: (i) the incentive function $\Delta(\eta_{y=2})$ is convex in $\pi$; (ii) the optimal incentive policy in (\ref{eq:OPESM}) is such that the incentives are increasing on average over time, using the notion of predictable sequences \cite{Dur10}.
+Typically in stochastic control problems, it is difficult to characterize the optimal control sequence; one can only characterize the optimal control policy.
 Theorem~\ref{thm:SMP} is interesting because we can characterize the optimal sequence of incentives as a sub-martingale.
-According to Theorem~\ref{thm:SMP}, the optimal incentive policy of the fusion center is such that the sample path of the incentive sequence displays an increasing trend, i.e, the incentives increase on average over time. \\ The usefulness of Theorem~\ref{thm:SMP} stems from the following: (i) it gives a complete sample path characterization of the optimal incentive policy implemented by the fusion center; (ii) the sub-martingale property assures that the average incentives should always increase over time.
-This is useful in assessing the reliability of the fusion center.
+According to Theorem~\ref{thm:SMP}, the optimal incentive policy of the fusion center is such that the sample path of the incentive sequence displays an increasing trend, i.e, the incentives increase on average over time. \\ The usefulness of Theorem~\ref{thm:SMP} stems from the following: (i) it gives a sample path characterization of the optimal incentive policy implemented by the fusion center; (ii) the sub-martingale property assures that the average incentives should always increase over time.
+This is useful in assessing the reliability of the fusion center.\\ The increase in incentives over time can be attributed to the fact that the senors polled for information at a later instant have more accurate estimate of the state due to learning from predecessors, and hence require higher compensation to reveal the same.